5jt/dyalog-cookbook/manuscript/09_testing.md

       L''
  Test_exe_01       Process a single file with .\MyApp.exe
  Test_exe_02       Process all TXT files in a certain directory
- Test_map_01       Check the length of the left argument
+ Test_map_01       Is the length of the left argument of the `map` function checked?
  Test_map_02       Check whether `map` works fine with appropriate data
  Test_TxtToCsv_01  Test whether `TxtToCsv` handles a non-existing file correctly
       L'ex'